jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 ```

 These scopes help protect sensitive user information that should not be
-exposed the current session's user or to other users.
+exposed to other users.
 You will be using these
 scopes in the later sections.

 ### Authentication Flow